cydia2020/pa70hs-hackintosh/readme.md

-***Strictly for PA70s with disableable Intel GPU (Choose discrete in BIOS), this setup documented in this repository WILL NOT work with *MSHybrid*, you will have to generate your own DSDT / SSDT in that case, ALTER CONFIG AS NEEDED***
+***Strictly for PA70s with disableable Intel GPU (Choose discrete in BIOS), the setup documented in this repository WILL NOT work with *MSHybrid*, you will have to generate your own DSDT / SSDT in that case, ALTER CONFIG AS NEEDED***

 <br>**Use USB 2.0 While Installing**